Inezaxelle/igire_inventory_system/README.md

 # Inventory Management App Documentation

 ## Overview
 The Inventory Management App is a web-based application built using Next.js 15.
 It allows users to manage inventory items, track borrowed items, and report damaged items.
-The app includes authentication via Clerk and stores data locally using React context and localStorage.
+The app includes authentication via Clerk and stores data locally using React Context and localStorage.

+### ⚠️ Important: Create at Least 4 Items First!
+Before using features like borrowing and damage reporting, make sure to add at least 4 items to the inventory.
+This will allow you to:
+✅ Borrow items properly
+✅ Report damage on different items
+✅ Observe the dashboard updates more effectively

 ## Features
 - **User Authentication**: Users must sign in before accessing the dashboard.